 This project also requires the participation of several institutions managing the green areas of the city, further emphasizing the valuable cooperation around the modern soundscape and contemporary perspective.

 A public presentation is planned for 18th September at 5 pm in the Grochów municipality in Warsaw.
-More information soon on Warsaw Autumn’s website.
+More information on Warsaw Autumn’s website.